AnmolTutejaGitHub/Movies-watch/README.md

 ```
     if you are in India or site is not showing any data use VPN
 ```

+This is Movie Watch website made in React.
+The search bar, popular movies, and trending movies sections are working seamlessly.
+Users can search for any movie using the search bar, view a list of popular and trending movies, and get detailed information about any selected movie.

+	•	TMDB API fetches the movies’ data.
+    •    vidsrc is used for video streaming
+	•	Splide is used to provides smooth sliding effects for the movie cards.

+To Run the React App :
 ```
     npm start
 ```